-The Issuer has retained Pacifica Joint Venture (defined above as the "Manager"), a joint venture between Capital West Mortgage Inc. (defined above as "CWMI") and BlueShore Financial Credit Union (defined above as "BlueShore Financial") to manage the Issuer's mortgage investments and provide certain financial and administrative services to the Issuer.
-See "3.5 Pacifica Joint Venture".
+Effective December 1, 2021, the Issuer has retained Capital West Mortgage Inc. (defined above as the "Manager") to manage the Issuer's mortgage investments and provide certain financial and administrative services to the Issuer.
+Prior to that date, the Issuer had retained Pacifica Joint Venture (defined above as the "Former Manager"), a joint venture between the Manager (prior to its appointment as manager of the Issuer) and BlueShore Financial to manage the Issuer's mortgage investments and provide certain financial and administrative and administrative services to the Issuer.
+See "3.5 The Manager".